8BtS-A-to-IA/Console-Overhaul/README.md

 <br><br>
 Console Overhual currently boasts 3 <b>main systems</b> which work in tandem, 1 minor system and 2 extra command specific expceptions to massively improve upon the vanilla Console.
 The modpack may also, in the future, improve the look the console to give more of a sleek, less 'developer' feel.
 <br><br>
 This is the main repository of the modpack where the full stable package of the modpack, or each mod sperately, can be downloaded.
-Feel free to post any suggestions [here](https://github.com/8BtS-A-to-IA/Console-Overhaul/issues).<br>
+Feel free to post any suggestions [here](https://github.com/8BtS-A-to-IA/Console-Overhaul/issues/1).<br>
 If you want to support the development of the project, regardless of if you have any programming skill or not, refer to the suggestions in the [developing](#developing) segment.

+### Mods
 <details open>
-  <summary>Mods:</summary>
+  <summary>Mod list:</summary>
   <details>
     <summary><b><a href="https://github.com/8BtS-A-to-IA/Console-Overhaul-TMI">Too Much Information (T.M.I.):</a></b></summary>